felixge/felixge.de/content/posts/connecting-go-profiling-with-tracing/index.md

 Even better, when clicking the "View Profile" button, we can view this On-CPU time as a per-request flame graph.
 Here we can see that our time was spent on JSON encoding.

-And since our http handler functions don't show up in the stack traces, we can also indirectly infer that this work was done in a background goroutine spawned by the goroutine handling the request.
+And since our HTTP handler functions don't show up in the stack traces, we can also indirectly infer that this work was done in a background goroutine spawned by the goroutine handling the request.

 <img width="100%" src="./flamegraph.png"/>